cmohge1/lrbs-digital-editing-advanced-2019/day2.md

 ### Stand-off approach

 Recall how yesterday, you included a "metadata" folder within your project directory.
 That metadata includes various authority files, which can include personography data, object data, and interpretive data.
-The way to use stand-off markup is to use the same pointing/linking technique in the text file but instead of prefacing it with a `#` you point to another file in the diretory:
+The way to use stand-off markup is to enter the same pointing/linking technique in the text file but instead you link to an external link with a filepath:

 ```
-<s>Three <w ana="desc-condition">little</w> birds in a row
+<s>Three <w ana="../interpretations.xml#desc-condition">little</w> birds in a row
-	 <lb/>Sat <w ana="desc-sound">musing</w>.</s>
+	 <lb/>Sat <w ana="/interpretations.xml#desc-sound">musing</w>.</s>
 ```

 This means that you are storing interpretive elements within the `<body>` of a separate XML file in your metadata sub-directory; and the XML above just calls upon the `@xml:id` of a given `@ana` value.
-So in a separate document, you simply have the same `<interpGrp>` information within the `<body>` of a separate TEI file:

 ```
 <TEI xmlns="http://www.tei-c.org/ns/1.0">